ARBrachet/PRO-DYN/README.md

 ## Datasets

 All the datasets are accessible with the following link: [Google Drive](https://drive.google.com/file/d/1vgpOmAygokoUt235piWKUjfwao6KwLv7/view?usp=drive_link).
 Place the downloaded data under the folder `./dataset/forecasting/`.
-We provide it with the three lightest datasets ILI, NASDAQ and NYSE, with the meta data `FORECAST_META.scv` for the forecasting task, for convinience.
+We provide it with the three lightest datasets ILI, NASDAQ and NYSE, with the metadata `FORECAST_META.scv` for the forecasting task, for convenience.

 ## Paper files description

 From the `.\ts_benchmark\baselines\time_series_library\` folder, the models are in the `models` folder.
 Each model has a method for a specific time-series task.
-The time-series forecasting is inditified by the methods `forecast` or `short_term_forecast`.
+The time-series forecasting is identified by the methods `forecast` or `short_term_forecast`.

 ## Get started